devnyxie/katsuragi/readme.md

 ![Go Build](https://github.com/devnyxie/katsuragi/actions/workflows/go.yml/badge.svg)
 [![codecov](https://codecov.io/github/devnyxie/katsuragi/branch/main/graph/badge.svg?token=XFRMNJA858)](https://codecov.io/github/devnyxie/katsuragi)

-A Go toolkit for web content processing, analysis, and SEO optimization, offering utilities to efficiently extract titles, descriptions and favicons.
+A Go toolkit for web content processing, analysis, and SEO optimization, offering utilities to efficiently extract favicons, links, descriptions and titles.

 > [!NOTE]
 > Each method is thoroughly tested and optimized for performance, but the package is still in development and may contain unseen bugs.
 Please don't hesitate to report any issues you encounter!